p0t4t0sandwich/minecraft-be-websocket-api/README.md

 - [x] Have command feedback be sent back to the method that sent the command
   - [ ] include timeout error
-- [x] Implement REST API
 - [x] Build SDK for interacting with the API
-  - [ ] Set up helper function to set up a simple webserver for event callbacks
+  - [ ] Set up helper function to set up a simple webserver for event callbacks/webhooks
-- [ ] Abstracted custom Command API/simplification of commands
+- [x] Abstracted custom Command API/simplification of commands
-- [ ] Build a plugin for some sort of passthrough; so yo can still use the classroom tool
+- [ ] Build a plugin for some sort of passthrough; so you can still use the classroom tool
   - [ ] Some sort of generic packet event
+- [ ] A full permissions API
+  - [ ] Text based permissions -- for now
+  - [ ] Node based permissions
+- [ ] Create way to mute certain events in the log (eg, PlayerTransform)

 ## Resources